Distributional Robustness Bounds Generalization Errors: Main Results

 \subsubsection{Robustness and Sensitivity}

 In the data-driven setup, there is a trade-off between the distributional robustness against distributional model perturbations and the sensitivity/specificity to the (training) data (i.e., the nominal model).
-To be specific, if a model set (i.e., model functional $T$) has a large robustness measure, the model set has a weak ability to hedge against model perturbations because the objective value is not still in this model set.
+To be specific, if a model set has a large robustness measure, the model set has a weak ability to hedge against model perturbations because the objective value is not still in this model set; cf. Definition \ref{def:dist-robust-opt-eps}.
 However, this model set tends to distinguish two similar but different data distributions; i.e., the model set has large resolution in identifying different data distributions.
-In contrast, if the model set has a small robustness measure, the objective value of this model set is insensitive (i.e., still) to model perturbations, and however, this model set possibly cannot identify two similar but different data distributions either.
+In contrast, if the model set has a small robustness measure, the objective value of this model set is insensitive (i.e., still) to model perturbations, however, this model set possibly cannot identify two similar but different data distributions either.
 In practice, we must balance between the robustness against perturbations and the sensitivity/specificity to the collected training data.
-This motivates us that generalization error bounds might be specified using the distributional robustness: That is, generalization errors can be bounded through the distributional model perturbations; This point will be clearly explained in detail later in Subsection \ref{subsec:dist-robustness-and-gen-error}.
+This motivates us that generalization error bounds might be specified using the distributional model perturbations and the distributional robustness measures, which will be revisited in detail later in Subsection \ref{subsec:dist-robustness-and-gen-error}.

 \begin{example} The robustness-sensitivity trade-off can be intuitively understood from a life example.
 The position of a big stone is robust (i.e., still) against a light wind while the position of a piece of cloth is not.
 However, only this piece of cloth is an indicator of the existence of the light wind; we cannot identify this kind of slight change in air currents through the movement of the big stone. \stp \end{example}